 LNER: London North Eastern Railway

 How do you make a generic proposition in a category interesting?
 Good writing helps.
 A new ad for London North Eastern Railway aims to convey that it is an opportunity to see and interact with a diverse set of characters on a train journey.
 Aren’t all journeys about that?
 Yet it makes for a riveting watch.
-Read more about the approach to the ad here.

 Com Hem Broadband